Fulling: Manual methods

 Scotland, then a rather remote and un-industrialized region, retained manual methods into the 1700s.
 In Scottish Gaelic tradition, this process was accompanied by waulking songs, which women sang to set the pace.

 Mills

 From the medieval period, the fulling of cloth was often done in a water mill, known as a fulling mill, a walk mill, or a tuck mill, and in Wales, a pandy.
-They appear to have originated in 9th or 10th century in Europe.
+They appear to have originated in the 9th or 10th century in Europe.
 The earliest known reference to a fulling mill in France, which dates from about 1086, was discovered in Normandy.
 There was a fulling mill established at Temple Guiting, Gloucestershire which was documented in the Domesday Book (also 1086).
-By the time of the Crusades in the late eleventh century, fulling mills were active throughout the medieval world.
+E. A. Lewis (possibly Welsh historian Edward Arthur Lewis) observed: